 Holism is based on the experience that all aspects of life are intimately related and part of the same whole.
 Holistic principles have existed since ancient times in the most varied cultures and contexts, including science, sociology, education, religion and medicine.

-According to a holistic perspective there is no separation or dualism, and we can find our sense of purpose only if we acknowledge the wider and united reality in which we exist.
+According to a holistic and multidimensional perspective, there is no separation or dualism, and we can find our sense of purpose only if we acknowledge the wider and united reality in which we exist.
 This reality also includes what lies beyond our ordinary perception and can effectively deepen the awareness of who we truly are; our core self.

 What most people on a spiritual quest seek today are not mere formalities, doctrines or creeds, but paths of direct experience.
 They search for a first-hand knowledge of their true self, or a direct encounter and communion with God, which is ultimately the authentic essence of what all spiritual traditions pursue.

-The main characteristic of our spirituality and of the related teachings is given by its explicit provisionality.
+The main characteristic of our beliefs and tools is given by their explicit provisionality.
 Practices, rituals, cosmologies, techniques, the ideas we convey have a purely strategic and theatrical function, the purpose of which is to facilitate a direct experience of the mysteries that concern our nature and of the reality in which we live or believe to live.

 Spirituality for us is not a race to achieve individual enlightenment or an effort to spread religious ideas around the world; it is an experiential process of recovering our original unity, returning to be consciously part of the Whole and understanding the mystery of existence, accepting also the possibility that there is really nothing to understand.